What are the benefits of a high-protein diet? Are there risks? Are the risks exaggerations by alarmists, or could you eat too much protein?

 High-protein diets are especially important during weight reduction.

-Even after a year, those on a higher protein diet and without specific calorie goals, individuals are more likely to maintain weight loss.
+Even after a year, those on a higher protein diet and without specific calorie goals, are more likely to maintain weight loss.

-All that said, when protein intake is kept constant, a low-carbohydrate/ketogenic diet also reduces hunger and appetite.
+All that said, when protein intake is kept constant, a low-carbohydrate / ketogenic diet also reduces hunger and appetite.

 In an ideal world, overweight individuals would follow a higher-protein, low-carb diet.
 But again, in my opinion, the place to start is by increasing protein rather than restricting carbs.

-High-Protein Diets and Muscle Growth and Maintenance
+Muscle Growth and Maintenance

 I understand the idea of “muscle growth” might bring up mental images of bodybuilders and weightlifters.
 For some, that’s cool.
 For others, it’s a turn-off.